florian-h05/linux_openhab-misc/doc/OPENHAB.md

 * line 30: set ``base_url`` to _openHAB_ hostname/address and append ``/rest``
 * lines 34 to 39: setup _InfluxDB_
 * lines 52 to 57: set your _openHAB_ items in ``items.get('<itemname>').state``

+***
+## InfluxDB Grafana
+### Monitor your items and visualize their history.

+InfluxDB allows you to persist and query states and Grafana visualizes them for you.
+You can find a my setup [here](../openhab/influxdb-grafana).